Welcome to this interactive tutorial on the R programming language. This tutorial runs in the learnr

 Pipeline %>%

-function to get these results for comparison between groups.# Use the magrittr pipe to summarize
+# Use the magrittr pipe to summarize

 # the mean days to email response,